 First published in the Feb.
 16 print issue of the Outlook Valley Sun.

-La Cañada captured its 10th consecutive Rio Hondo League title with a 9-1 record (21-8 overall) and will look to return to the postseason next year.
+campaign as the Prep League’s runner-up with a 10-2 record (17-10 overall) and will look to return to the postseason next year.